skashyap9934/my-portfolio/README.md

 # My Portfolio

 Welcome to my personal portfolio website!
-This repository contains the source code for my online portfolio where I showcase my skills, projects, and experience.
+This repository contains the source code for my online portfolio where I showcase my skills, projects, and experience as a **MERN Stack Developer**.

 ## Table of Contents